alexakreizinger/personal-site/content/samples.md

 : An API reference for the fictitious Pigeon Protocol service.

 ## Content marketing
-Not your typical tech writer fare, but I reported to Marketing at one point and wrote enough marketing-led docs to warrant including some here.
-(Like the [user guides](#user-guides), these are real samples—minus any identifying details.)
+Not your typical tech writer fare, but I reported to Marketing at one point and wrote enough marketing-led docs to warrant including these here.
+(Like the [user guides](#user-guides), they're all real samples—minus any identifying details.)

 :books: [User Risk Factors](https://samples.alexakreizinger.com/blog/risk-factors/) : A short blog post that explains some of the most common user risk factors flagged by CompanyName’s fraud detection algorithm.